ftheberge/GraphMiningNotebooks/README.md

 ## References -- code

-* most exaample use python-igraph with is available from: https://igraph.org/python/
+* most examples use python-igraph with is available from: https://igraph.org/python/

 * ensemble clustering is available at: https://pypi.org/project/partition-igraph/